fayizferosh/yosys-tcl-ui-report/README.md

 ![Screenshot from 2023-08-24 19-36-52](https://github.com/fayizferosh/yosys-tcl-ui-report/assets/63997454/c0e5a04d-2d6b-40ea-bcd1-9bd76be60116)

-Basic structure of bash code used for implementation of general scenarios.
+The basic structure of bash code used for the implementation of general scenarios is shown below.

 ```bash
 # Tool Initialisation